-OASPA’s membership is our global community of open access scholarly publishers and related organisations.
+OASPA’s membership is our global community of open access scholarly and related organisations.
 In the second of a series of interviews highlighting the diversity, activities, and different approaches of our members to open access publishing, OASPA’s Events and Communications Coordinator, Leyla Williams, talked to Megan Taylor, University Press and Marketing Manager for OASPA member the University of Huddersfield Press.

 Thanks for talking with me today, Megan.
 What made the University of Huddersfield Press originally apply to be a member of OASPA?